Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length: Introduction

-\emph{Third}, to evaluate LaRT in practical settings, we conduct comprehensive empirical data analysis on real responses collected from diverse LLMs on popular benchmark datasets: MATH500, AMC23, AIME24, and AIME25.
-We observe an interpretable and consistent trend across all benchmark datasets: LLMs with higher latent ability exhibit slower speed and longer response latency.
-This correlation is stronger for more difficult benchmark datasets.
+\emph{Third}, to evaluate LaRT in practical settings, we conduct comprehensive empirical data analysis on real data by collecting responses from diverse LLMs on popular benchmark datasets.
+Qualitatively, we observe an interpretable and consistent trend across all benchmark datasets: LLMs with greater latent ability exhibit lower latent speed (longer CoT).
 Quantitatively, we compare the performance of LaRT against IRT on the real-world data.
-We find that LaRT yields different model rankings than IRT.
-Moreover, LaRT outperforms IRT across multiple key evaluation metrics in LLM evaluation: \textit{predictive power} (prediction accuracy on unseen question items), \textit{validity} (ranking consistency over different benchmark datasets), \textit{item efficiency} (the number of items required for evaluation), and \textit{LLM efficiency} (the number of LLMs required for evaluation).
+LaRT outperforms IRT across multiple key evaluation metrics in LLM evaluation: \textit{predictive power}, \textit{validity}, \textit{item efficiency}, and \textit{LLM efficiency}.

 The rest of this paper is organized as follows.
-Section \ref{sec:model} introduces the Latency-Response Theory model.
-Section \ref{sec:algorithm} presents an efficient SAEM algorithm with data-driven initialization for estimating population parameters, and a Maximum-A-Posterior algorithm to estimate the latent traits.
+Section~\ref{sec:motivation_desiderata} introduces the motivating dataset for this paper and several desiderata valued by LLM evaluation.
+Section~\ref{sec:model} introduces the Latency-Response Theory model.
+Section \ref{sec:algorithm} presents an efficient SAEM algorithm with data-driven initialization for estimating population parameters, and a maximum a posteriori (MAP) algorithm to estimate the latent traits.
 Section \ref{sec:theory} presents the identifiability results for LaRT and the asymptotic distribution of the latent traits.
 In Section \ref{sec:simulation}, we perform simulations to validate the performance of our proposed methodology.
-Finally, Section \ref{sec:application} applies LaRT to real-world LLM evaluation settings, offering a comprehensive qualitative and quantitative comparison against standard IRT models across multiple performance dimensions.
+Finally, Section \ref{sec:application} applies LaRT to real-world LLM evaluation settings, offering a comprehensive qualitative and quantitative comparison against standard IRT across multiple performance dimensions.
 Section \ref{sec:discussion} concludes and discusses future directions.